Sam-Max/rcmltb/README.md

 - Aria support for direct download links

 ### Mirror
-- Mirror from Telegram to cloud
+- From Telegram to cloud
-- Mirror torrent/magnets to cloud using qBittorrent
+- Torrent/magnets to cloud using qBittorrent
-- Mirror directs links to cloud using Aria2
+- Directs links to cloud using Aria2
-- Mirror Mega.nz links to cloud
+- Mega.nz links to cloud
-- Mirror batch files from Telegram to cloud
+- Files in batch from Telegram to cloud

 ### Leech
-- Leech file/folder from cloud to Telegram
+- File/folder from cloud to Telegram
+- Directs links to Telegram using Aria2
+- Mega.nz links to Telegram
+- Torrent/magnets to Telegram using qBittorrent
-- Leech 4gb file with premium account
+- 4gb file with premium account
-- Leech torrent/magnets to Telegram using qBittorrent

 ### Copy
 - Copy file/folder from cloud to cloud